2021 Advance Child Tax Credit Payments: FAQs

 What is the Advance Child Tax Credit?

-The IRS will make the advance CTC payments on a monthly basis starting July 15 through December 2021.
+The IRS will make the ACTC payments on a monthly basis from July 15 through December 2021.

-You will claim the other half of your CTC when you file your 2021 income tax return.
+You will claim the other half of your ACTC when you file your 2021 income tax return.
 These changes apply to the 2021 tax year only.

 Read more information from the IRS here.